MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   - On Windows and macOS since 77 or later

   #### Description
+  This policy is deprecated.
+It is currently supported but will become obsolete in Microsoft Edge 89.
+This policy is replaced by the new policy:  [DiagnosticData](#diagnosticdata)for Windows 7, Windows 8, and macOS.
+This policy is replaced by Allow Telemetry on Win 10 ([https://go.microsoft.com/fwlink/?linkid=2099569](https://go.microsoft.com/fwlink/?linkid=2099569)).

 This policy enables reporting of usage and crash-related data about Microsoft Edge to Microsoft.

 Enable this policy to send reporting of usage and crash-related data to Microsoft.
 Disable this policy to not send the data to Microsoft.
 In both cases, users can't change or override the setting.

 On Windows 10, if you don't configure this policy, Microsoft Edge will default to the Windows diagnostic data setting.
 If you enable this policy, Microsoft Edge will only send usage data if the Windows Diagnostic data setting is set to Enhanced or Full.
 If you disable this policy, Microsoft Edge will not send usage data.
 Crash-related data is sent based on the Windows Diagnostic data setting.
 Learn more about Windows Diagnostic data settings at [https://go.microsoft.com/fwlink/?linkid=2099569](https://go.microsoft.com/fwlink/?linkid=2099569)

-On Windows 7, 8, and macOS, this policy controls sending usage and crash-related data.
+On Windows 7, Windows 8, and macOS, this policy controls sending usage and crash-related data.
 If you don't configure this policy, Microsoft Edge will default to the user's preference.

+To enable this policy,[SendSiteInfoToImproveServices](#sendsiteinfotoimproveservices) must be set to Enabled.
+If [MetricsReportingEnabled](#metricsreportingenabled) or [SendSiteInfoToImproveServices](#sendsiteinfotoimproveservices) is Not Configured or Disabled, this data will not be sent to Microsoft.

+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management, or macOS instances that are that are managed via MDM or joined to a domain via MCX.

   #### Supported features: